ShankarChavan/churn_model/README.md

 cd churn_model
 ```
 # Step 3:
-Setup the git repo and initialize same locally.
+Setup the git repo and initialize same locally, if running project locally instead of using CodeSpaces.

 Run the below command after setting up remote git repository